glowkeeper/P3D/docs/labs/week3Session1.md

 6. You could have some fun with the balls, and while playing back your game, you could enter the container and 'kick' the balls out of the door.
 Or something ;)

 Those are all left as exercises.

+## Extended

+Similar to [Week 1, Session 2](./week1Session2.md), extend the modelling by using [ProBuilder](https://docs.unity3d.com/Packages/com.unity.probuilder@5.0/manual/index.html) to create something more complex, and/or by importing models from [Blender](https://www.blender.org/) or [Cinema4d](https://www.maxon.net/en/cinema-4d), if you have experience with those.

+Instead of the first person controller, try the [Starter Assets - Third Person Character Controller](https://assetstore.unity.com/packages/essentials/starter-assets-third-person-character-controller-196526) - figure out how it works by having a look around its settings and examining its scripts and animations.
+Then swap out the starter assets avatar for another - perhaps one you've made yourself, or something else from the asset store.

 ## Useful Links